-61 Legislative text Article 21 - Requirements relating to standardisation The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
+The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
 Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.

-STS criteria 61.
-Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.
-Verified?
-Yes PCS Comment See section 4.4.
-STS Statements s) Section 4.1, Terms and Conditions, Condition 13 and section 8, General 14 PCS has indeed identified the existence of such a covenant as set out in the Prospectus.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+61. Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.

+See section 4.3 STS Statements (s)

+Section 4.1, Terms and Conditions, Conditions 10 and 13 and section 8, General 15

+PCS has indeed identified the existence of such a covenant as set out in the Prospectus.